First Victim Dies of Complications from Dog Attack Injuries

 April 10 to April 29

 Since April 10, at least eight people in the U.S. have been killed by dogs.
 All of these victims were adults, 38-years and older.
-At least five of the attacks involved multiple dogs and six of the deaths, 75%, involved females 42-years and older.
-In most of the attacks, 5 of 8, breed data was not released by police because the attacks were unwitnessed and the data was likely unknown, or in the cases of the Kewanee and Wichita male deaths, the breed data was apparently just withheld.
+At least five of the attacks involved multiple dogs and six deaths, 75%, involved females 42-years and older.
+In most of the attacks, 5 of 8, breed data was not released by police because the attacks were unwitnessed and the data was likely unknown, or in the Kewanee and Wichita cases, both male deaths, the breed data was apparently just withheld.

 04/05/18: 2017 Dog Bite Fatality: Pit Bulls Kill 24-Year Old Woman in Jackson County, Alabama